microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

 ## Parameters and Secrets

 It is common to train models with different parameters.
 OpenPAI supports parameter definition and reference, which provides a flexible way of training and comparing models.
-You can define your parameters in `Parameters` section and reference them by using `<% $parameters.paramKey %>` in your commands.
+You can define your parameters in the `Parameters` section and reference them by using `<% $parameters.paramKey %>` in your commands.
 For example, the following picture shows how to define the [Quick Start](./quick-start.md) job using a `stepNum` parameter.

    <img src="./imgs/use-parameters.png" width="100%" height="100%" />

 You can define batch size, learning rate, or whatever you want as parameters to accelerate your job submission.

-In some cases, it is desired to define some secret messages such as password, token, etc. You can use the `Secrets` section for the definition.
+In some cases, it is desired to define some secret messages such as passwords, tokens, etc. You can use the `Secrets` section for the definition.
 The usage is the same as parameters except that secrets will not be displayed or recorded.

 ## Multiple Task Roles